DSanchoLab/Wculek_etal_2022_TMFs/README.md

 ## Disclaimer

 These scripts have the only purpose of providing a resource to reproduce the results for this study.
-They are not intended to be used in other contexts or be general for other analysis.
+They are not intended to be used in other contexts or be general for other analyses.